kercre123/jank-escape-pod/README.md

 - Desktop with Ryzen 5 3600, 16 GB RAM with Ubuntu 22.04
 - Laptop with mobile i7 with Linux Mint 20.3
 - Pixel 4 with Andronix
-	- Ubuntu 20.04 CLi Only, run `apt install git sudo` before and make sure to not use the default port 443.
+	- Ubuntu 20.04 CLi Only, run `apt update` then `apt install git sudo` before and make sure to not use the default port 443.
 Port 6001 worked for me.

 General Notes: